kitpages/KitpagesDataGridBundle/README.md

 ============

 * v1.x is stable, production ready
-* v2.x is in beta state
+* v2.x is stable and production ready

 Features
 ========